Decisions on the constitutional future of Wales should lie unequivocally with the people of Wales.

 - Moves towards Scottish independence.

-- Potential political change in the relations between Northern Ireland and the Republic.
+- Potential political change in the relations between Northern Ireland and the Republic of Ireland.

 The pressure of these and other fast-moving events means Wales faces a real danger of becoming part of a rump United Kingdom, in a new England-and-Wales formation.
 In terms of powers, that could mean Wales becoming in practice an appendage of western England.
 That prospect is a major factor behind the current surge in support for Welsh independence.
 The people of Wales are telling us they are not willing to be left behind.
 Electing a Plaid Cymru Government is the only way to guarantee that we can create a new Wales as part of the world-wide family of independent nations.